Tutorial: Build a React.js Chat App

 And We're Done!

-Congrats, you have built a React chat app!
 With Scaledrone, you get to focus on making your UI beautiful, and on the functionality of your app, without worrying about the back end.
 You can find the full source code on GitHub.

-- Send messages and attachments
+- Sending images and attachments

 - Authentication